coding-benjito/dynamod/MODEL_REFERENCE.md

 The formula section defines values and/or functions that can be used in progressions, results or other formulas.
 They are recalculated on demand in each iteration.
 While local variables can be defined on the spot inside of progressions, the use of formulas is preferred, since the offer a couple of advantages:
 - they can be reused
-- they can be nested (i.e. using one formula inside another one), simplifying and structuring the calculations
+- they can be nested (i.e. using one formula inside another one), thereby simplifying and structuring the calculations
 - they can have parameters
 - they offer extension points to build upon the model (see later)